MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/acrylic.md

 ---
-description: A type of brush that creates a translucent texture.
+description: Learn to use acrylic, a type of brush that creates a translucent texture to add depth and help establish a visual hierarchy.
 title: Acrylic material
 template: detail.hbs
 ms.date: 08/09/2017